ibm-cloud-docs/cephaas/volume_about.md

 ## Block storage volume type
 {: #block-storage-volumes-type}

 {{site.data.keyword.cephaas_full_notm}} offers block-level volumes that are attached to a deployment when the deployment is created or attached as secondary data volumes.
-You can configure up to 300 CephaaS volumes per account in a region.
-You can request to increase this quota by opening support case and specifying the amount you need for more volumes.

-{{site.data.keyword.cephaas_full_notm}} data volumes are secondary volumes with total capacity range of 1 GB to 16,000 GB.
-Maximum IOPS for data volumes varies based on volume size.

 You can create data volumes as stand-alone volumes or when you provision a deployment.
 Stand-alone volumes exist in an unattached state until you attach the volume to an deployment.
 When you create a data volume as part of storage provisioning, the volume is automatically attached to the deployment.